CAIMEOX/CommandLisp/design.md

 These objectives collectively define the foundation of Command Lisp, emphasizing its versatility, compatibility, and efficiency in the context of Minecraft Bedrock command development.

+## Why Ocaml
+A long time ago, when I started this project, my language of choice was **golang**, then changed to **rust**, after which the project stopped for two years, and recently I started working on it again.
+Now I'm more familiar with functional languages (Such as Haskell and Ocaml) and something with fancy type system (Lean, Idris and etc).
+But in the end I change the language to **Ocaml**.

+I am not a super fan of Ocaml but it is well-known that ML (including SML and Ocaml) language might be the best choice for a compiler.
+Here is an unordered list of language features that might be important to make compilers (Also answer the question: Why Ocaml).

+- **Tail recursion is optimized**
+    Ocaml tend to handle with recursive procedures well because of the tail recursion optimization.
+- **Garbage collection**
+    Focus on the implementation of core data structures without the need to manually control memory allocation.
+Ocaml has, perhaps the best gc which is as fast as the C++ malloc/free and maybe even faster sometimes.
+- **Algebraic Data Types**
+    ADT are just plain wonderful for describing things like ASTs (abstract syntax trees).
+- **The Module System**
+    Ocaml has strong module system which supports separate compilation and polymorphism.
+(The best module system I think)

 ## Command Lisp Workflow
 ```mermaid
 graph LR